Asking Big Questions

-“Most schools have some type of introductory seminar, but I have not seen this type of situation before,” says Professor of English Kari Kalve, who is collaborating with Associate Professor of English Scott Hess.
+“Most schools have some type of introductory seminar, but I have not seen this type of situation before,” says Professor of English Kari Kalve, who collaborated with Associate Professor of English Scott Hess.
 “It is unique in its focus on values — the values of the college and the values of the students — and how you shape those values.”

 The City and Nature

-First-year Anna Seifert says the collaboration has made it interesting to talk about the same reading through two different but similar lenses.
+First-year Anna Seifert says the collaboration made it interesting to talk about the same reading through two different but similar lenses.

 Kalve says at first she was uncertain about how the classes would work and was especially wary about the joint class sessions she and Hess planned throughout the course.

 “We were amazed from the very beginning,” she says.
 “I was surprised by how much they rose to the challenge, and I was actually moved that they were so open.
 It could have been chaotic, but instead it felt like genuine deep reflection.
 Our first joint meeting was wonderfully collaborative, and that was really the first time that I saw what this kind of activity could do in a learning environment.
 It spread the space of intellectual reflection beyond one classroom.
-To see what other people are learning and then to learn from each other allows students to learn at a much more profound level than I anticipated.”
+To see what other people were learning and then to learn from each other allowed students to learn at a much more profound level than I anticipated.”

 Choosing a Life

 “To be in the house and see how the slaves were hidden and how the family worked to hide them is really quite something for the students to experience,” Garman says.
-“What has occurred to my group is that when you are forced to lived under completely oppressive conditions, your choices are quite limited.
+“What occurred to my group is that when you are forced to lived under completely oppressive conditions, your choices are quite limited.
 You have to choose to live with integrity when those around you don’t afford you that integrity.”

 First-year students chose from 18 Earlham Seminars and two time slots, which allowed for joint class meetings and gatherings outside of class time.
 Some professors chose to incorporate Earlham’s Principles and Practices, which is a statement of the values that guide those who work and live at Earlham, as an individual reading with discussion, while others chose to use it throughout the course.

-“We have spent time with every reading discussing how Earlham’s Principles and Practices are evidenced in each book,” Garman says.
+“We spent time with every reading discussing how Earlham’s Principles and Practices are evidenced in each book,” Garman says.

 White says the “How Shall We Live?” theme resonates strongly within Principles and Practices and within the College.